 - Perform a thorough inspection of all wiring harnesses with particular attention to evidence of rodent habitation.
 If evidence is found, it may be necessary to remove vehicle components for a more detailed inspection.
 Rodent damage to wire harnesses can cause severe failures.

 - Inspect electrical connections for corrosion and clean, as necessary.

 - Operate the brakes and monitor for correct performance.
 After operating, ensure the pedal returns to its correct ready position.

-- Measure battery pack voltage.
+- Measure each battery's voltage.
 Extremely low voltages may require independent charging before the vehicle charger will charge the battery pack.
 Extreme low voltages will fall in these ranges: 5.3V and lower for 6V batteries, 7.2V and lower for 8V Batteries, 10.3V and lower on 12V batteries.